Skip to Content

-Should I Remove It?
+Should I Remove the TV Protective Film?

 Before removing a TV’s film, it’s important to confirm that it’s a protective film installed to prevent the screen from being scratched rather than a polarizing film, which controls screen glare.